$3.99 Flat Rate Shipping* Click here for details

-4 oz.
-Food Grade Tartaric Acid.
-Used for making Mascarpone, an Italian soft cheese made from cream with a rich texture and sweet flavor.
-Mascarpone is used as a cream with fruit, cakes and other desserts.
+Used for making Mascarpone, an Italian soft cheese made from cream, with a rich texture and sweet flavor.
+Mascarpone is easy to make at home!

 Store in a tightly sealed container in a cool dry place.

 Actual product may differ from image shown above.

 - From Sacto1 at 4/4/2013 12:21 PM